ograndoptimist/NLP/README.md

 # NLP
-Some code related to Natural Language Processing and its preprocessing methods.
+Some code related to Natural Language Processing and its Preprocessing methods.